AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Sentry $2,619 $2,798 7%

-If you were caught speeding, it’s inevitable that your insurance rates will increase.
+If you are caught speeding, it’s very likely your insurance rates will increase.
 As long as the speeding tickets stay on your driving record, expect a higher insurance premium, as tickets raise your level of driver risk.

 Finding Cheap Auto Insurance After a Speeding Ticket

-You can still find some of the best auto insurance in Arkansas after getting a speeding ticket, even though it’ll be more expensive than when you had a clean driving record.
+You can still find cheap auto insurance in Arkansas after getting a speeding ticket, even though it’ll be more expensive than when you had a clean driving record.
 These tips will help.

 1. Get the violation off your record: Your best option, if you’re eligible, is to get the violation off your record by attending driving school, appearing in court, and paying your fine.
-However, this option is only available if your ticket says “CPw/DS.”
-If it doesn’t, you’ll have to look for cheap auto insurance with a speeding ticket on your record, which is certainly a feat.
+However, this option is only available if your ticket says “CPw/DS.”1

-2. Shop around: Don’t accept a first offer.
-Get quotes from multiple insurance providers that cover high-risk drivers and see who offers the lowest car insurance rate.
+2. Shop around: Get quotes from multiple insurance providers and see who offers the lowest car insurance rate.

-3. Get minimum coverage: Arkansas only requires liability coverage: $25,000 per person and $50,000 for bodily injury, and $25,000 for property damage.1 While we don’t recommend getting only liability coverage, as it only applies to other people’s injuries and damages and doesn’t cover you and your passengers in an accident, it is the cheapest option.
-As of 2020, data from the National Association of Insurance Commissioners found that liability insurance in Arkansas cost only $477 annually, over $400 less than full coverage car insurance.2
+3. Get minimum coverage: Arkansas only requires liability coverage: $25,000 per person and $50,000 for bodily injury, and $25,000 for property damage.2 While we don’t recommend getting only liability coverage, as it only applies to other people’s injuries and damages and doesn’t cover you and your passengers in an accident, it is the cheapest option.
+Our most recent data shows us that minimum coverage in Arkansas is only $489 per year, less than half of the cost of full coverage insurance, which is $1,643.

 4. See what discounts apply to you: Even if you stick with your current company, the insurer might offer discounts you’re not aware of.
 For example, if a college student in your household garages their car at home while they’re away at school, you can get an insurance discount with some providers.